-Sinosteel Midwest Corporation today welcomed the Environment Minister’s appeal determination for its Koolanooka/Blue Hills Direct Shipping Ore Project.
+Sinosteel Midwest Group today welcomed the Environment Minister’s appeal determination for its Koolanooka/Blue Hills Direct Shipping Ore Project.
 Her decision progresses the Project forward, allows finalisation of environmental conditions, and moves directly to consultation with key Government Ministers and authorities to finalise approvals.

 The Minister’s decision follows the recent appeals process which saw 144 submissions calling for full approval of the Project.
 The appeals were in response to the EPA recommendations that mining in a portion of the project area, Mungada East, should not go ahead in order to preserve an already degraded, very small outlying portion of the Mungada Ridge.